vijay-varadarajan/Aerodrome-Lookup-Service/README.md

  - Adding more flexiblity to the search allowing the user to view the more than one type of airports, instead of just one or all of them.

- - Adding the feature of performing the reverse of the search, i.e finding the location when given the airport name.
+ - Adding the feature of performing the reverse of this search, i.e finding the location when given the airport name.

  - Storing the user's own location during sign up, to let them search quickly for airports in their location.